daniel-guzdek/world-of-astrophysics/README.md

 Demo
 Live Demo

-## Setup

-After running the application locally, you need to add the appropriate values ​​in the .env file to be able to fetch images in Gallery.

-1. Copy `.env.example` content to `.env`
-2. Add your own API keys and URLs

 ## Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.